IanQS/that_2022/3_monads/README.md

 various transformations happen.
 Using a `filter` isn't always the best idea because, as before, you don't want to end up with different data (yes, the plural) floating around.

-TL;DR things have been a nightmare and you dug us into this hole now get us out ()
+TL;DR things have been a nightmare, and you dug us into this hole now get us out ()

-They've got functions calling functions and they need a way to pass around logs.
+They've got functions calling functions, and they need a way to pass around logs.
 Your
 `Monoids` and `Functors` have been extremely useful, but the team has ended up passing around lots of data and it is difficult to maintain.
 Typically, they'd just overload the `__repr__` and `__str__` methods, but it's a little messy